Anthony Payten BVSc (Hons) MANZCVSc

 Alison Barrett BVSc (Hons)

 Alison graduated from the University of Queensland in 1995 after first completing a degree in Medical Laboratory Science.
 She joined the Lake Vets in 2010 and brought with her an interest in small animal medicine and soft tissue surgery.
 Her extensive time in the UK ensured she also brought a wealth of knowledge about rabbits and rodents.
+She lives with her partner and their cheeky cat Biscuit.
 When not at work she enjoys boating on the lake and following her beloved Brisbane Broncos and Liverpool football clubs.

 Keith Ross-Anderson DVM

-We welcomed Dr Keith Ross-Anderson to our team in January.
+We welcomed Dr Keith Ross-Anderson to our team in 2018.
 Keith is from Newcastle and has returned having studied at University in Adelaide.
 Keith brings with him a caring and personable nature which makes it easy for your pets to get to know him.
-Keith has two Scottish Deerhound dogs Nyxx and Peggy who keep him fit and well entertained with their cheeky quirks.
+Keith has two Scottish Deerhound dogs Nyxx and Peggy who keep him fit and well entertained with their cheeky personalities.

 Keith enjoys surfing, camping and socialising outside of work.
 He looks forward to meeting you and your beloved pet at Charlestown.